alemart/encantar-js/docs/faq.md

 ### Does the license cover internal development, testing, and production?

 Yes.

+### How can I use this library in my proprietary applications?

+With the Professional Edition, copyleft applies to the library, but it does **not** extend to your applications.
+You can close the source code of your proprietary applications and distribute them under the terms of your choice.
+However, if you modify the library, then you can't make your modifications to the library proprietary.

 ### I'm a large organization.
 Am I eligible for this proprietary edition?